Entegris (NASDAQ:ENTG) Issues Q2 2021 Earnings Guidance

-Entegris (NASDAQ:ENTG) last issued its earnings results on Tuesday, April 27th.
-The semiconductor company reported $0.70 earnings per share for the quarter, missing the Thomson Reuters’ consensus estimate of $0.72 by ($0.02).
-The firm had revenue of $512.80 million during the quarter, compared to analysts’ expectations of $518.05 million.
-Entegris had a net margin of 15.03% and a return on equity of 26.54%.
-The firm’s revenue was up 24.4% on a year-over-year basis.
-During the same period in the previous year, the firm earned $0.55 EPS.
-As a group, equities analysts expect that Entegris will post 2.48 EPS for the current year.

-Several analysts recently commented on the stock.
-Citigroup raised their price objective on shares of Entegris from $92.00 to $135.00 in a research note on Monday, January 25th.
-UBS Group assumed coverage on shares of Entegris in a research note on Tuesday.
-They issued a neutral rating and a $120.00 price objective for the company.
-Zacks Investment Research upgraded shares of Entegris from a hold rating to a buy rating and set a $129.00 price objective for the company in a research note on Tuesday.
-The Goldman Sachs Group reiterated a buy rating and issued a $116.00 price objective (up previously from $102.00) on shares of Entegris in a research note on Monday, January 18th.
-Finally, Craig Hallum raised their price objective on shares of Entegris from $66.00 to $100.00 and gave the company a hold rating in a research note on Wednesday, February 3rd.
-Three equities research analysts have rated the stock with a hold rating and six have assigned a buy rating to the company’s stock.
-The stock currently has a consensus rating of Buy and a consensus target price of $108.73.
+Several brokerages recently weighed in on ENTG.
+Citigroup raised their price target on shares of Entegris from $92.00 to $135.00 in a research report on Monday, January 25th.
+Zacks Investment Research upgraded Entegris from a hold rating to a buy rating and set a $129.00 price target for the company in a research note on Tuesday, April 27th.
+UBS Group initiated coverage on Entegris in a research report on Tuesday, April 27th.
+They issued a neutral rating and a $120.00 target price for the company.
+Craig Hallum raised their price target on shares of Entegris from $66.00 to $100.00 and gave the company a hold rating in a report on Wednesday, February 3rd.
+Finally, The Goldman Sachs Group restated a buy rating and issued a $116.00 target price (up previously from $102.00) on shares of Entegris in a report on Monday, January 18th.
+Three research analysts have rated the stock with a hold rating and six have given a buy rating to the company.
+Entegris presently has an average rating of Buy and an average price target of $108.73.

 Entegris Company Profile